Essential Skills, Values and Standards of Professional Conduct

 For admission to and continuance in the School of Social Work at the University of Washington, students must demonstrate a commitment to the core values of social justice and diversity.
 These values are critical to social work education and practice.

 Social Justice.
 The social work student must value social justice, which includes promoting equality and human rights and recognizing the dignity of every human being.

 Diversity.
 The social work student must appreciate the value of human diversity.
-He/she must serve in an appropriate manner all persons in need of assistance, regardless of the person’s age, class, race, religious affiliation (or lack thereof), gender, disability, sexual orientation and/or value system.
+They must serve in an appropriate manner all persons in need of assistance, regardless of the person’s age, class, race, religious affiliation (or lack thereof), gender, disability, sexual orientation and/or value system.
 Social work students must not impose their own personal, religious, sexual, and/or cultural values on their clients.
-The social work student must know how his/her values, attitudes, beliefs, emotions and past experiences affect his/her thinking, behavior and relationships.
-The student must be willing to examine and change his/her behavior when it interferes with his/her working with clients and other professionals.
+The social work student must know how their values, attitudes, beliefs, emotions and past experiences affect their thinking, behavior and relationships.
+The student must be willing to examine and change their behavior when it interferes with their working with clients and other professionals.
 The student must be able to work effectively with others in subordinate positions as well as with those in authority.

 Adapted from the NASW Code of Ethics:

 (a) Social work students and professionals should not solicit private information from clients unless it is essential to providing services or conducting social work evaluation or research.

 (a) Social work students and professionals may disclose confidential information when appropriate with valid consent from a client or a person legally authorized to consent on behalf of a client.

 (b) Social work students and professionals should protect the confidentiality of all information obtained in the course of professional service unless sharing confidential information is necessary to preventing serious, foreseeable, and imminent harm to a client or other identifiable person.